 How does Data Science Dojo compare to Pathrise?

-Data Science Dojo is a bootcamp for people who are interested in learning the necessary skills to land a job as a data scientist or data engineer.
+Data Science Dojo is a bootcamp for people interested in learning the necessary skills to land a job as a data scientist or data engineer.
 Students can choose whether they want job-seeking assistance and internship experience or no career support at all.

 Pathrise is a full service organization that helps people land the best job possible.
 Our mentors have experience on both sides of the hiring table and work 1-on-1 with fellows on each step of their job search, including resume & portfolio building, behavioral interview preparation, cold emailing & reverse recruiting strategies, salary negotiation, and more.
 We personalize our curriculum to match each fellow’s specific needs.

-Our program is flexible, with only 4 hours of group sessions per week and 1-on-1 sessions that can be scheduled as needed by fellows.
+Our program is flexible.
+There are only 4 hours of group sessions per week and 1-on-1 sessions that can be scheduled as needed by fellows.
 All of our sessions are live, as well as recorded, so fellows can review previous material and keep learning.
 The Pathrise income share agreement (ISA) means that fellows don’t pay anything until they start working at a new job they love and we never require upfront payments or deposits.

 Pathrise is a career accelerator that helps people land their dream job in tech through 1-on-1 mentorship.
 If you are interested in working with any of our mentors to get help with your technical and behavioral interviews or any other aspect of the job search, join Pathrise.